From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Introduction

 \section{Introduction}

-Recent advances in text-to-image diffusion models \citep{ho2020denoisingdiffusionprobabilisticmodels, ramesh2022hierarchicaltextconditionalimagegeneration, saharia2022photorealistictexttoimagediffusionmodels} have unlocked the ability to synthesize images with remarkable fidelity, capturing fine textures, realistic objects, and complex compositions.
+Recent advances in text-to-image diffusion models \cite{ho2020denoisingdiffusionprobabilisticmodels, ramesh2022hierarchicaltextconditionalimagegeneration, saharia2022photorealistictexttoimagediffusionmodels} have unlocked the ability to synthesize images with remarkable fidelity, capturing fine textures, realistic objects, and complex compositions.
 These capabilities are driving an explosion of creative applications, but they also surface new risks.
 In particular, generative models often reproduce trademarked logos, branded objects, and distinctive design elements without authorization.
 Such outputs are not only problematic from an intellectual property perspective (e.g., trademark dilution, consumer confusion) but also represent a barrier to safe deployment of generative models in real-world, commercial, and high-stakes domains.

-While prior work has analyzed brand signals in machine learning \citep{qraitem2024slantspuriouslogoanalysis, kiapour2018brandlogovisual} or explored coarse-grained concept erasure (unlearning) \citep{gandikota2023erasing, kumari2023ablating}, these approaches are ill-suited for the generative removal of brand identifiers.
+While prior work has analyzed brand signals in machine learning \cite{qraitem2024slantspuriouslogoanalysis,kiapour2018brandlogovisual} or explored coarse-grained concept erasure (unlearning) \cite{gandikota2023erasing, kumari2023ablating}, these approaches are ill-suited for the generative removal of brand identifiers.
 Existing methods either focus on detection, not removal, or are too coarse, failing to preserve the underlying object's integrity when an entire concept is erased.
 The increasing fidelity of modern generative models magnifies this challenge.
-We observe that newer systems (e.g., SDXL \cite{podell2023sdxl}, FLUX \cite{batifol2025flux}) reproduce trademarks with far greater accuracy than previous systems \cite{ho2020denoisingdiffusionprobabilisticmodels}, thereby increasing the risk of unauthorized reproduction.
+We observe that newer systems (e.g., SDXL~\cite{podell2023sdxl}, FLUX~\cite{batifol2025flux}) reproduce trademarks with far greater accuracy than previous systems \cite{ho2020denoisingdiffusionprobabilisticmodels}, thereby increasing the risk of unauthorized reproduction.
+Also, LMMs (Large Multimodal Models), such as Gemini or ChatGPT, produce high-quality brand names that can be readily used in commercial applications.
 Thus, across both the unlearning and logo-analysis literatures, a striking gap remains: no existing method enables a generative model to retain an object while reliably erasing its branding.